scrapy/scrapy/docs/topics/email.rst

     :param smtpport: the SMTP port to connect to
     :type smtpport: int

+    .. classmethod:: from_settings(settings)

+        Instantiate using a Scrapy settings object, which will respect :ref:`these Scrapy settings <topics-email-settings>`.

+        :param settings: the e-mail recipients
+        :type settings: :class:`scrapy.settings.Settings` object

     .. method:: send(to, subject, body, cc=None, attachs=())

         Send email to the given recipients.
-Emits the :signal:`mail_sent` signal.

         :param to: the e-mail recipients
         :type to: list